October 10, 2019

 years to get to cherish together.
 Yes, I know I am a Wedding Vendor and as a Wedding Photographer, my job is to help capture milestone moments from weddings and special events.
 But, I also am a huge supporter of marriage and all things love.
 I believe the best love stories are the ones lived together through all the highs and lows of life-and your Wedding is literally Chapter ONE of many chapters you get to experience with your love!
 So enjoy your day and don’t forget to hit the dance floor too!

 As always, thank you so much for keeping up with my wedding photography adventures!
 I love serving you all through photography and I especially love working with couples who are joyful and excited about getting married!
-If you are newly engaged and are looking to work with a wedding photographer who would best capture and illustrate your love story with radiant and joyful portraits, please feel free to reach out to me!
+If you are newly engaged and are looking to work with an elopement or intimate wedding photographer who would best capture and illustrate your love story with radiant and joyful portraits, please feel free to reach out to me!
+To join my elopement and intimate wedding newsletter (and to receive a free gift) click HERE!